For SSW Students

 Disability is not considered in the admissions process for the School for Social Work.
 The unique academic structure and fast pace of the School for Social Work academic program can be both an asset and pose challenges for students with disabilities.
 It is important to consider a range of factors to determine the type of graduate program that best supports your individual learning needs.

-If you have a diagnosed disability and are requesting accommodations in graduate school, you must provide the college with current testing or documentation.
+If you have a diagnosed disability and are requesting accommodations in graduate school, you must provide the college with medical or other information as needed to determine the accommodations you will need.

 Continuity of Medical and Psychological Supports